not-a-user/raw2iso/README.md

 ### By looking at the file size

-If the file size is a multiple of the sector size
+Check if the file size is a multiple of one or more of the following sector sizes:

 -   2048 bytes: The image might be an `.iso` file.
 -   2324 bytes: Try `MODE2_FORM2`.